kareemelkasaby1/Prometheus-Full-Demo/demo04/client-library/README.md

 # Demo 4 - Use Client Library

-we need inport client library in the code itself and expose the metrics to /metrics endpoint or any end point you need.
+we need to import client library in the code itself and expose the metrics to /metrics endpoint or any end point you need.

 [Client Libraries](https://prometheus.io/docs/instrumenting/clientlibs/)